rbind/njtierney.com/content/post/2019-07-07-glue-magic-pt1.markdown

 Lately I've found myself using [Jim Hester's `glue` package](https://glue.tidyverse.org/) instead of `paste0` or `sprintf`.
-I want to start a little ongoing series of little magic spells using the `glue` package that I wanted to share.
+This post marks the start of an ongoing series of little magic spells using the `glue` package.

 # The back story